vkrish199/HibernateProject/README.md

     ego clashes
 * Use same Mapped by to fix this problem - ex: @ManyToMany(mappedBy = "laptopEntities")
 * Lazy and Eager Fetching -
+    Hibernate caches the data so in the same session if we insert and try to fetch it doesn't fire a select query again
+    If we open a new session, it will fire a select query Refer Customer and Order and refer createCustomer in Main By Default it does lazy loading, if we want eager, we need to mention it in the annotation
+    @OneToMany(fetch = FetchType.EAGER)
+* Hibernate Caching - In the same session, if we fire a same query , it calls it only once and caches it.
+Sometimes it's bad because if data changed while we are firing the query, we may not get accurate result.
+    In separate sessions, hibernate by default doesn't allow caching, we have to use some extensive caching mechanism